Buying Above Ground Pool Pumps Guide – Swimming Pool Pumps Explained

 Inground Swimming Pools

 Buying swimming pool pumps for inground pools can be a lot more complicated.
 One that should ideally be determined by a proper professional.
-But for diy’ers among you, here are some of things you need to know first to know which pump to buy.
+But for DIYers among you, here are some of the things you need to know first to know which pump to buy.

 Or you can go the easy way and just use this pool turnover rate calculator

-• You got all these ready at hand?
+- Did you get all these ready at hand?
 Head to Poolplaza on how to calculate all these to find the right pump size..
-(Warning: If you hate numbers, don’t event think about it!
+(Warning: If you hate numbers, don’t even think about it!
 This will do your head in – just get that professional pool person to identify this for you!)

 Resources: